-The task for each Fellow is to offer an analysis of contemporary culture from the perspective of their secular vocation and to consider the ways in which his or her Catholic faith and resulting Catholic imagination offer insights into how to address the questions, concerns, and opportunities they discern in the culture from the lens of their discipline.
+The task for each Fellow was to offer an analysis of contemporary culture from the perspective of their secular vocation and to consider the ways in which his or her Catholic faith and resulting Catholic imagination offer insights into how to address the questions, concerns, and opportunities they discern in the culture from the lens of their discipline.

-Mary Hirschfeld will address the topic as an economist, theologian, and educator.
+Mary Hirschfeld addressed the topic as an economist, theologian, and educator.
 Mary holds a PhD in Economics from Harvard University and a PhD in Theology from the University of Notre Dame.
 She has chosen the work of St. Thomas Aquinas as a starting point for engaging contemporary economic theory.
 She teaches at Villanova University and lectures widely.

-Dana Gioia will address the topic as a poet, educator, and entrepreneur.
+Dana Gioia addressed the topic as a poet, educator, and entrepreneur.
 Dana is recognized as one of the nation's preeminent living poets and is the author of numerous collections and anthologies.
 He has served the nation as Chairman of the National Endowment for the Arts.
 He teaches at the University of Southern California and lectures widely.